nolanyee/data-science-portfolio/mosaic-generator/README.md

 <img src="images/RenderedMosaic.png" width="350" height="332"><img src="images/PhotoshopTexture.png" width="350">

 Running the process with even more tiles produces a more detailed rendering.
+Below are the results varying the tile corner adjustment increment, aspect ratio, rectangularity, and shrinkage parameters

 <img src="images/Rendered2.png" width="450"><img src="images/Rendered4000.png" width="450">

-In this case, the uniformity of tiles was sacrified to reduce space between tiles, by using a relatively large increment parameter during corner adjustment.
-This results in the more rustic look of the mosaic.
+This demonstrates that the parameters allow for flexibility in the overall style of the final mosaic.

 ### Discussion